tfrank64/Spotify-AR-Visualizer/README.md

 ## Try It Yourself

-To try it out, you will need to change the Development Team in Xcode to your own so you can run on your own iOS device. **This will only work on devices that support ARKit, so iPhonee 6S and later**.
+To try it out, you will need to change the Development Team in Xcode to your own so you can run on your iOS device. **This will only work on devices that support ARKit, so iPhone 6S and later**.

 ### Thanks